codeHaiku22/vocabulary/README.md

 **carrion** - (n) dead or decaying animal or flesh; worthless person
 **castigate** - (v) to punish or rebuke severely; to emend; to correct
 **casuist** - (n) a person that is skilled in casuistry
-**casultry** - (n) subtle reasoning that is meant to rationalize or mislead; determining right and wrong by analyzing cases that illustrate general ethical rules
+**casuistry** - (n) subtle reasoning that is meant to rationalize or mislead; determining right and wrong by analyzing cases that illustrate general ethical rules
 **catatonia** - (n) neuropsychiatric syndrome of abnormal movements, immobility, strange behaviour, and withdrawal
 **catharsis** - (n) purification or purgation of emotions primarily through art
 **cathartic** - (adj) inducing catharsis; purgative